Your Pharmacist Can...

 - If the pharmacist prescribes a medication during the assessment, he or she will prepare your prescription or you can take the prescription to another pharmacy to be filled.

-- The pharmacist then sends notification to your doctor for his or her records.
+- The pharmacist then notifies your doctor for his or her records.

 - If you do not have a doctor, the pharmacist will give you a copy of the doctor’s notice to keep until you have a doctor.